droosenb/portfolio/free-improvisation/README.md

 ### Improvisation 1

 This improvisation is a recording of a virtual performance on 11/20/20.
 The recording is a fully free duet with my teacher, Dana Jessen on bassoon.
-We performed remotely via jamulus.
+We performed remotely via Sonobus.

 [link](https://drive.google.com/file/d/1RDpxTgqSibKAB49tgzI2PobcSDGOGked/view?usp=sharing)